nghorbani/MachineLearning/readme.md

 ## Bayesian Optimization with Gaussian Processes
 [**BO in Python**](BayesianOptimization/BayesianOptimization.ipynb)

-You will an example of optimizing a simple Neural Network's Hyperparameters with Bayesian Optimization
+You will see an example of optimizing a simple Neural Network's Hyperparameters with Bayesian Optimization

 Using Expected Improvement acquisition function:
 ![alt tag](images/OB1DSample.gif)